Jersey Island Adventures at the Heart of the English Channel

 When: February 2014

-Illnesses or mishaps: Wishing I'd set aside more time, thus allowing for a greater exploration of the Channel Islands region, including Guernsey and Sark islands.
+Illnesses or mishaps: Wishing I'd set aside more time, thus allowing for a greater exploration of the Channel Islands region, including the Guernsey and Sark islands.

 After Burma in Southeast Asia and Qatar in the Middle East I end up in...Jersey in the Channel Islands.
 You can't say my destinations aren't varied!
-The Channel Islands is comprised of eight inhabited islands around 15km off of the French coast.
+The Channel Islands is comprised of eight inhabited islands around 15 kilometres off of the French coast.
 Seven of these islands are under the governance of Guernsey, the second largest island in the Channel Islands region.
 Jersey governs itself and is the largest and most populous island in the English Channel.
-As with many Lilliputian islands, their size and awkward geographical positioning between different countries makes for complex, convoluted arrangements.
-Perplexingly, both groups of islands, known as 'Bailiwicks', are UK Crown Dependencies but are not part of the UK.
+As with many Lilliputian islands, their size and awkward geographical location between different countries makes for complex, convoluted arrangements.
+Perplexingly, both groups of islands, known as "Bailiwicks", are UK Crown Dependencies but are not part of the United Kingdom .
 Jersey falls under the Duchy of Normandy's jurisdiction but has the British Queen as its head of state.
 Confused?
 Try travelling here.
 The weird melange of accents is testimony to the complex history of these islands, a history which has been punctuated by invasions and occupations.